-Once we have computed:
+So far, we have computed:

 : , where

-, our final step is to convert back to , the polynomial coefficients of .
+Our final step is to convert back to , the polynomial coefficients of .
 We call this reversing operation the inverse FFT.

-Given an -degree polynomial , the forward FFT process is computationally equivalent to evaluating the polynomial at distinct -th roots of unity as follows:
+Given an -degree polynomial , the forward FFT process is computationally equivalent to evaluating the polynomial at distinct -th roots of as follows:

 The above evaluation is equivalent to computing the following matrix-vector multiplication: